swiftly-solution/documentation/docgen/output/events/gameevents/onroundstartpostnav.md

 ---

 # OnRoundStartPostNav
-This event is triggered when round_start_post_nav is triggered
+This event is triggered when round_start_post_nav is triggered.
 ::: tabs
 @tab Lua
 ```lua